scailable/nxai-utilities/README.md

-# sclbl-utilities
+# nxai-utilities

 ## Context

-This project serves to provide common used utility functions across multiple Scailable applications.
+This project serves to provide common used utility functions across multiple NXAI applications.
 Placing these commonly used functions in a single source library reduces code duplication, bugs and maintenance costs.

 The design is to have multiple libraries which can be used from multiple projects, and can be extended in the future.

 Currently the projects include:

-- Sclbl C Utilities.
-A C/C++ based library which can be imported in any C/C++ application to provide convenience functions as well as interface functions for the Scailable Edge AI Manager.
+- NXAI C Utilities.
+A C/C++ based library which can be imported in any C/C++ application to provide convenience functions as well as interface functions for the NXAI AI Manager.

 ## Requirements